-Atopic Dermatitis: Also called Eczema, is a chronic skin condition that cause scaly and itchy rashes.
+Atopic Dermatitis: Also called Eczema, is a chronic skin condition that causes scaly and itchy rashes.

-Atrophy: Thinning of the skin due to reduction of underlying tissue.
+Atrophy: Thinning of the skin due to a reduction of underlying tissue.

 Basal Cell Carcinoma: The most common, slow-growing form of skin cancer where small bumps form on the skin and may bleed.
 Basal Cell Carcinoma is derived from cells in the basal cell layer of the lower epidermis.
 A dermatologist will have treatment options for this type of skin disease.